loader

 Beam Angle

-The Beam Angle is the angle at which the luminous intensity of the luminaire falls to half the maximum luminous intensity.
+The beam angle is defined as the angle at which the luminous intensity of a luminaire drops to half of its maximum value.

 Colour Rendering Index